pyserve/HashTodo/README.md

 step 4: scan the barcode from Expo Go and wait for app to build

 step 5: Enjoy the Todo app

+Inside the app
+1. input some task and enter ADD TODO to add a todo
+2. You can priotize the app
+3. click radio button after completing the todo to mark it completed.
+4. click edit button to edit the todo
+5. Long press the todo item to delete the todo